 - Keep you organized, while keeping your counselor and parents in the loop about your postsecondary plans

 Check out this overview video about SCOIR.

 Click here for more information and videos on how to use Scoir: https://bit.ly/ZBIntrotoScoir

 Use your school google account to log-in to SCOIR and begin your planning today.

 ZBTHS uses Parchment to send official transcripts to colleges or other after high school programs.
 The program will electronically send your transcript to the college/program you're applying to.

-Class of 2021 students will recieve an email directly from Parchment in August 2020 to set up their Parchment account.
+Class of 2021 students have recieved an email directly from Parchment to set up their account.